StephenBarnes/FactorioModScripts/README.md

 For most simple changes you might want to make, like changing recipes or properties of items and buildings, you only need to edit prototypes.
 But in many cases, prototypes will not have a field that does what you want.
 In this situation, it is often still possible to achieve your aims, but you will need to resort to "magic tricks" involving a combination of hidden prototypes and control-stage scripting.

 (Alternatively, you can post a [request](https://forums.factorio.com/viewforum.php?f=28) for Wube to add the API feature that you want, but it will probably not be added.
-There has also been one attempt that I am aware of to enable direct modding of the Factorio engine, outside of the Lua modding system, but I can't find the repo now and that project was eventually abandoned, partly because allegedly Wube said they would at some point open-source the engine.)
+There have also been two attempts that I am aware of to enable direct modding of the Factorio engine, outside of the Lua modding system.
+One of these is [Rivets](https://github.com/factorio-rivets/rivets-rs), which wasn't fully finished for Factorio 1.1 and hasn't been touched for 2.0 at all.
+For the other attempt, I can't find the repo now but it was eventually abandoned, partly because allegedly Wube said they would at some point open-source the engine.)

 Generally these "magic tricks" involve the creation of hidden entity prototypes / items / surfaces, along with control-stage scripting to create or replace things using these hidden objects.
 I call them "magic tricks" because they involve doing a bunch of behind-the-scenes stuff not visible to the player to create effects that seem impossible within the engine.